colinhacks/zod/README.md

 stringSchema.parse(12); // throws Error('Non-string type: number');
 ```

-You can also use a Zod schema as a type guard using the schema's `.is()` method, like so:
+You can also use a Zod schema as a type guard using the schema's `.check()` method, like so:

 ```ts
 const stringSchema = z.string();